elegantdevelopment/aws-cdk-dynamodb-seeder/README.md

 On deployment, we write copies of your seed data locally and use a [BucketDeployment] to write it to an S3 [Bucket].

-We then create the handler function and custom resource to field seed requests (the `onCreate` event will immediate fire as the stack deploys, reading the data from thhe bucket and seeding the table using [AWS.DynamoDB.DocumentClient]).
+We then create the handler function and custom resource to field seed requests (the `onCreate` event will immediate fire as the stack deploys, reading the data from the bucket and seeding the table using [AWS.DynamoDB.DocumentClient]).

 ### Updating a stack